eclipse-tractusx/portal-iam/README.md

 The repository is split up in:

 * The helm charts to deploy the CX Keycloak instances
-* The CX specific configuration (e.g. keycloak-themes and initial realm-config)
+* The CX specific configuration (e.g. Keycloak themes and initial realm-config)
 * The dockerfile (Dockerfile.import) to build an image containing the CX specific configuration which is used as init container at Keycloak startup
 * The CX consortia specific configuration